Login

 WILL PIMTREA CAUSE WEIGHT GAIN?

-Some women may experience weight gain when taking Pimtrea and other birth control pills.
-While there’s a chance that the hormones can give you the munchies, it’s mostly water retention (and not actual fat).
+The research says birth control pills on average do not cause weight gain.
+Research shows that if you put 50 people on the birth control pill and 50 people not on the pill and follow them, the women not on the pill average 1 pound heavier.
+However, each person is different, so some may experience weight gain when taking Pimtrea and other birth control pills.
+While there’s a small chance that the hormones can give you the munchies, it’s mostly water retention (and not actual fat).

 WHAT PRECAUTIONS SHOULD I BE AWARE OF WITH PIMTREA?